 In 2019, we devised a new plan for planting the lavender with new drainage techniques.
 In 2019 we planted 600 plants.

-In 2020, we purchased 8,000 plants and began cultivating more land.
+In 2020, we obtained more plants and began cultivating more land.
 Now we have over 7,000 plants in the ground between our Ridgeway and Port Colborne farms!

 We wanted to get back to nature and do our part for the environment.